quintans/goSQL/README.md

 > Assumes that the table `BOOK` was registered with the name `Book`.

+When deleting with a struct, the presence of a key field is mandatory.

 ### Query Examples

 The query operation is by far the richest operation of the ones we have seen.
-Query operation that start with `Select*` retrive **one** result, and those that start with `List*` return a **list** of results.
+Query operation that start with `Select*` retrive **one** instance, and those that start with `List*` returns **many** instances.

 #### SelectInto

 The result of the query is put in the supplied variables.
-Can be a value or a pointer.
+They must be a pointers.

 ```go
 var name string